CosmWasm/book/src/introduction/what's-new-2.0.md

 ## Highlights from the changelog include:

-- **IBC Integration**: Enhanced support for Inter-Blockchain Communication (IBC), allowing CosmWasm contracts to seamlessly interact with other IBC-enabled blockchains.
+- **IBC Integration**: The addition of IbcMsg::Transfer with an optional memo field enhances the IBC functionality, allowing for richer cross-chain interactions.
+The introduction of IbcReceiveResponse::without_ack constructor and making acknowledgement optional streamline the handling of IBC packets, facilitating a more efficient integration process with other IBC-enabled blockchains. ([#1878], [#1892])
-- **Performance Optimizations**: Significant improvements in contract execution speed and efficiency, reducing gas costs and improving the overall user experience.
+- **Performance Optimizations**: The resolution of memory increase issues and the optimization of Wasmer Engine usage significantly boost contract execution efficiency.
+The upgrade to Wasmer 4.2.5, alongside adjustments to memory handling and function parameter limits, contributes to overall performance improvements, ensuring faster execution and lower gas costs. ([#1978], [#1992], [#2005], [#1991])
-- **Security Enhancements**: Introduction of new security protocols and measures to strengthen contract integrity and protect against emerging vulnerabilities.
+- **Security Enhancements**: Fixes addressing specific vulnerabilities, such as CWA-2023-004, directly contribute to the security robustness of CosmWasm contracts.
+The removal of features that potentially impact security, coupled with the continuous update and refinement of the contract environment, ensures a safer execution space for smart contracts. ([#1996])
 - **Developer Tooling** : The update focused on streamlining error handling and backtraces within smart contracts.
 The backtraces feature has been removed from cosmwasm-std, and developers can now utilize the RUST_BACKTRACE=1 environment variable for error diagnostics.
 This change ensures that error variants consistently contain backtrace information, simplifying debugging processes for developers. ([#1967])

 These updates are part of our ongoing commitment to providing a powerful, flexible, and secure smart contract platform that meets the evolving needs of the blockchain developer community.
 For more information and a complete list of changes, please visit the [CosmWasm 2.0 changelog](https://github.com/CosmWasm/cosmwasm/blob/main/CHANGELOG.md).